This article was updated on May 27, 2015.

 Update the travel dates.

-Do this on the 1st page AND also in the header so it prints on any additional pages of the document if your itinerary is more than 1 page long.
+Do this on the first page and also in the header so it prints on any additional pages of the document if your itinerary is more than one page long.

 Delete all previous times on the itinerary template.